 Employees and supervisors must agree upon and document offerings to be completed.

 Completion of offerings must be documented by printing the Certificate of Completion at the end of each video.
-If the employee does not have printing capabilities, completion can be documented through ITS system tracking upon return to work after the holiday break.
-For this confirmation, please contact Kevin Snook in ITS at: firstname.lastname@example.org.
+If the employee does not have printing capabilities, completion can be documented through HR/ITS system tracking upon return to work after the holiday break.
+For this confirmation, please contact Emily Wilson at firstname.lastname@example.org

 Hours spent engaged in these professional development opportunities must be tracked by employees and submitted to their supervisors for approval.